freefood89/freefood89.github.io/_posts/2016-02-10-yet-another-elk-tutorial.md

 `stdin` -> `Logstash` -> `Elasticsearch` -> `Kibana`

-Next start Elasticsearch (Ubuntu: `service start elasticsearch`, OSX `elasticsearch`) and Kibana (Ubuntu: `service start kibana`, OSX `kibana`).
+Next start Elasticsearch (Ubuntu: `service start elasticsearch`, OSX: `elasticsearch`) and Kibana (Ubuntu: `service start kibana`, OSX: `kibana`).
 Once you do this Kibana should autodiscover Elasticsearch running on the default port.
 Then, `curl localhost:9200` to get some basic info about your Elasticsearch process.
 You should get something like this:

 ```json
 {